bonitasoft/bonita-doc/md/migrate-from-an-earlier-version-of-bonita-bpm.md

 *Important*: the Oracle database must be configured with XA transactions before using the script to migrate to 7.9.0.
 :::

-### migrate to 7.8.4
+### Migrate to 7.8.4

-Skip this section and jump directly to *Upgrade Oracle database server* section if the 7.8.4 is already the version in use.
+Skip this section and jump directly to **Upgrade Oracle database server* section if the 7.8.4 is already the version in use.

 * shut down the Bonita platform
 * run Bonita migration tool to update Bonita platform to version 7.8.4, following the procedure above